-In the early days of the coronavirus pandemic, the administration launched Operation Warp Speed with an initial goal to have a vaccine ready in October, though this was later updated to January 2021.
+In the early days of the coronavirus pandemic, the Trump administration launched Operation Warp Speed with an initial goal to have a vaccine ready in October 2020.
 The initiative funneled billions of dollars into promising vaccine candidates, supporting the research, manufacturing, and eventual distribution of these vaccines, with full payment contingent on companies meeting specific timing milestones.

-In May, Trump announced Dr. Moncef Slaoui would be the initiative’s chief adviser, despite his glaring financial conflicts of interest.
+In May 2020, Trump announced that Dr. Moncef Slaoui would be the initiative’s chief adviser, despite his glaring financial conflicts of interest.
 After Sen. Elizabeth Warren called him out for holding more than $12 million in stock options for biotechnology company Moderna, Slaoui sold his stake and resigned from the company’s board.
-But he still has millions of dollars of shares in his former company, GlaxoSmithKline, which is a contender in the vaccine race and is supported by more than $2 billion in taxpayer money.
-And an investigation by the House found that he also has undisclosed holdings in Lonza Group, a biotechnology company that has a contract with Moderna to manufacture its coronavirus vaccine.
+But he maintained millions of dollars of shares in his former company, GlaxoSmithKline, which was a contender in the vaccine race and was supported by more than $2 billion in taxpayer money.
+And an investigation by the House found that he also had undisclosed holdings in Lonza Group, a biotechnology company that has a contract with Moderna to manufacture its coronavirus vaccine.

-In response, Trump has attacked Redfield publicly for tempering expectations.
-He’s also dismissed and threatened to deny White House approval to Food and Drug Administration plans for stricter guidelines of vaccine authorization, which includes more rigorous criteria for clinical trials and a recommendation that a committee of independent experts review the data.
+At the same time, leaders of science agencies cautioned against expecting a vaccine so soon and faced Trump’s anger for it.
+After Centers for Disease Control Director Robert Redfield said that a vaccine likely wouldn’t be widely available until months into 2021, Trump attacked him publicly.
+Trump also dismissed and threatened to deny White House approval to Food and Drug Administration plans for stricter guidelines of vaccine authorization, which included more rigorous criteria for clinical trials and a recommendation that a committee of independent experts review the data.
 Previously, Trump claimed that the “deep state” at the FDA was attempting to delay the vaccine process until after the election.

-American Oversight is investigating the Trump administration’s interference with the vaccine process and has filed multiple requests for agency and White House communications about coronavirus vaccines.
+American Oversight is investigating the management of the vaccine process and has filed multiple requests for agency and White House communications about coronavirus vaccines.
 We’ve also filed requests seeking contracts and communications with leading vaccine developers, including Pfizer, Moderna, and AstraZeneca.
-And as the administration moves into distribution plans, we’ve filed requests with state officials seeking communications with federal officials about coronavirus vaccine plans.
+Finally, we’ve filed requests with state officials seeking communications with federal officials about coronavirus vaccine plans.